 But Catholic nuns in Africa have a very difficult time getting access to education.
 They are much needed in their positions of service and are often in low or no-paying jobs.
 So, many congregations don’t have the funds to send their sisters to school.
-In fact, about 80% of the sisters in the countries ASEC serves lack higher education credentials.
+In fact, 71% of sisters in the countries ASEC serves lack higher education credentials.

 ASEC is changing that reality through partnerships and collaboration across the world, and Sr. Harriet is just one of our beneficiaries.

 ASEC’s Higher Education for Sisters in Africa (HESA) provides opportunities for African sisters to access higher education.
 Through this program, Sr. Harriet was chosen for a scholarship so she could study nursing at St. Francis Hospital Nsambya Training School in Uganda.

 In September, 2018, Sr. Harriet received her Diploma in Nursing and shortly thereafter was promoted to Nursing Director of Nkozi Hospital, where she was already serving.
 Sr. Harriet is dedicated to the mission of Nkozi Hospital, which is